-- This unit is to be installed so that access is 1. restricted to only qualified service personnel who have been instructed of the reasons for the restrictions applied to the location and about any precautions that must be taken.
+- This unit is to be installed so that access is restricted to only qualified service personnel who have been instructed of the reasons for the restrictions applied to the location and about any precautions that must be taken.
 Access shall be through the use of a special tool, or lock and key, or other means of security and shall be controlled by the authority responsible for the location. - Gasoline fuel and fumes are flammable, and potentially explosive.
 Use proper fuel storage and handling procedures.
-Do not store fuel or other flammable materials nearby. - Have multiple ABC class fire extinguishers nearby.
-3. - Operation of this equipment may create sparks that 4. can start fires around dry vegetation.
+Do not store fuel or other flammable materials nearby. - 3.
+Have multiple ABC class fire extinguishers nearby. - Operation of this equipment may create sparks that can start fires around dry vegetation.
 A spark arrestor may be required.
 The operator should contact local fire agencies for laws or regulations relating to fire prevention requirements.

-- 5. Set up and use only on a flat, level, well-ventilated surface. - 6.
-All connections and conduits from the Generator to the load must only be installed by trained and licensed electricians, and in compliance with all relevant local, state, and federal electrical codes and standards, and other regulations where applicable. - 7.
-Connections for standby power to a building electrical system must be made by a gualified electrician.
-The connection must isolate the Generator power from utility power, and must comply with all applicable laws and electrical codes. - 8.
-A transfer switch should be installed by a licensed electrician in compliance with all applicable laws and electrical codes. - 9.
-Wear ANSI-approved safety goggles, heavy-duty work gloves, and dust mask/respirator during set up. - 10.
-Use only lubricants and fuel recommended in this manual.
+- 5. Set up and use only on a flat, level, well-ventilated surface. - All connections and conduits from the Generator to the load must only be installed by trained and licensed electricians, and in compliance with all relevant local, state, and federal electrical codes and standards, and other regulations where applicable. - Connections for standby power to a building electrical system must be made by a qualified electrician.
+The connection must isolate the Generator power from utility power, and must comply with all applicable laws and electrical codes. - A transfer switch should be installed by a licensed electrician in compliance with all applicable laws and electrical codes. - 9.
+Wear ANSI-approved safety goggles, heavy-duty work gloves, and dust mask/respirator during set up.